-While the majority of people in the survey reported feelings of happiness, love, and high spirits over the holidays, those emotions were often accompanied by feelings of fatigue, stress, irritability, bloating, and sadness.
+While most people in the survey reported feelings of happiness, love, and high spirits over the holidays, those emotions were often accompanied by feelings of fatigue, stress, irritability, bloating, and sadness.

-Thirty-eight percent of people surveyed said their stress level increased during the holiday season.
+Thirty-eight percent of people surveyed said their stress levels increased during the holiday season.
 Participants listed the top stressors: lack of time, lack of money, commercialism, the pressures of gift-giving, and family gatherings.

 Surprisingly, 56 percent of respondents reported they experienced the most amount of stress at work.
 Only 29 percent experienced greater amounts of stress at home.

-Another poll of more than 1,000 adults by the Principal Financial Group — a global investment company — found that 53 percent of people experience financial stress due to holiday spending, despite the fact more than half set budgets for their holiday spending.
+Another poll of more than 1,000 adults by the Principal Financial Group — a global investment company — found that 53 percent of people experience financial stress due to holiday spending, despite more than half setting budgets for their holiday spending.

 WebMD has these 19 suggestions to help cope with the holiday blues: